Loginistaken/Short-Story/The-First-Laugh.md

 Page 1 — The First Laugh, they said it started at a dark and errie insane asylum.

-It was cusp noramal somewhere round twenty eighteen er twenty nineteen, worsening economies in the city lead to more homless population there was an overall glum outlook to a the poor.
+It was cusp normal somewhere round twenty eighteen er twenty nineteen, worsening economies in the city lead to more homless population there was an overall glum outlook to a the poor.
 As some recently had recently found themselves on the streets the where spirtually lost and made new friends amongest the bumbs.
 Of course no one knows the exact origin, or the intial carrier even what the joke was but there were some key clues, recent reports showed increase in epidemiological data indicate that even microgram-level exposures, often occurring unintentionally through adulterated pharmaceuticals or recreational substances, significantly increase acute respiratory depression risk.
 The diffusion of these compounds across communities has contributed to complex poly-drug toxicity patterns, challenging traditional harm-reduction strategies and surveillance methodologies.”
 Patients seeked refuge from the streets and their addictions others forced to live there.
-The asylum was a sppoky castle stone and dark from age with moss and rusted steel beams, was elevated into the moonlight and drew the clouds to its castle peak.
+The asylum was a spooky castle stone and dark from age with moss and rusted steel beams, was elevated into the moonlight and drew the clouds to its castle peak.
 The first arrivals were ragged, hollow-eyed, but with sparks of something unhinged in their gaze.
 The streets had chewed them up and spat them out, leaving nervous energy, twitching limbs, and a nervous mania for